Privacy policy

 12.4 Digital content

-We use the services of specialized third parties to integrate digital content into our website.
-Digital content includes, in particular, image and video material, music and podcasts.
+We use services provided by specialized third parties to embed digital content on our website.
+Digital content includes, in particular, images, videos, music, and podcasts.
+Specifically, we use:

 12.5 Documents